glass-bead-labs/bead.glass/members.md

 mailing lists and Twitter).
 He is particularly interested in assessing the health of open source communities as a reflexive data scientist.

+## Undergraduate Team

+**Kishan Patel** is a first year undergraduate Computer Science and Business Administration major at UC Berkeley.
+His hobbies include tinkering with iOS and Android Apps to learn the development process and binge watching shows on Netflix.

 **Diane Wang** is an undergraduate Computer Science major at UC Berkeley, with interests in design, data, and sociology.
 She enjoys full-stack development, and pursues graphic design as a hobby.

-**Kishan Patel** is a first year undergraduate Computer Science and Business Administration major at UC Berkeley.
-His hobbies include tinkering with iOS and Android Apps to learn the development process and binge watching shows on Netflix.

 **Jessica Xu** is an undergraduate Applied Mathematics major at UC Berkeley with a concentration in Statistics and Computer Science.
 She has recently become interested in web development and really enjoys learning how to code using Codecademy.